-IIn English, students will focus on the skills required to access their learning in all subjects ,as well as give them greater support in their reading, writing, speaking and listening skills.
+In ESL, students will focus on the skills required to access their learning in all subjects, as well as give them greater support in their reading, writing, speaking and listening skills.
 The lessons will follow a theme that allows the students to work on each of these areas.

-TThe EFL course is designed for students who have a secure grasp of spoken English and are fairly able with academic English use.
+The EFL course is designed for students who have a secure grasp of spoken English and are fairly able with academic English use.
 The lessons for these students will focus on the same skills being delivered to the other students, but at a deeper level.
-The lessons will also follow the same theme.
-Literature students at WSR will follow the Oxford AQA International GCSE in English.
+The lessons will also follow a theme, but this is likely to be different to the theme followed by the ESL students.
+Literature Students at WSR will follow the Oxford AQA International GCSE in English.
 Literature which enable students to engage with and develop the ability to read, understand and respond to a wide range of literary texts from around the world.